swedenconnect/saml-identity-provider/docs/audit.md

 - `timestamp` - The timestamp of when the audit event entry was created.

 - `principal` - The "owner" of the entry.
-This will always the the SAML entityID of the Service Provider that requested authentication.
+This will always the the SAML entityID of the Service Provider that requested authentication, except in the cases where the event is a [Credential Monitoring Event](#credential-monitoring-events).
+In these cases the principal is set to `system`.

 - `data` - Auditing data that is specific to the type of audit event.
-However, the following fields will always be present:
+However, the following fields will always be present<sup>1</sup>:

   - `sp-entity-id` - The "owner" of the entry.
-This will always the the SAML entityID of the Service Provider that requested authentication.
+This will always the SAML entityID of the Service Provider that requested authentication.
 If not available, `unknown` is used.

   - `authn-request-id` - The ID of the authentication request that is being processed (`AuthnRequest`).
 If not available, `unknown` is used.

+> \[1\]: Except for a [Credential Monitoring Event](#credential-monitoring-events).
+In those cases the `credential-name` will always be present.

 <a name="SAML2_REQUEST_RECEIVED"></a>
 ### Authentication Request Received